 Finding the right replacement brush heads may not always be easy or convenient, either, since not all stores carry them, and your local stores may not have the correct brand.
 You can purchase them online, but this isn’t convenient for everyone, and it’s not a great option if you need a new head right away.
 You can stock up and have enough on hand to last a year or more but that adds to upfront cost.

-In two studies among seniors, electric toothbrushes didn’t significantly remove more plaque than manual toothbrushes.
+In among seniors, electric toothbrushes didn’t significantly remove more plaque than manual toothbrushes.
 This doesn’t mean electric toothbrushes don’t work, but it might mean they aren’t worth the extra cost.

 Plug-in versions may not be a good option if you travel internationally, since you’ll need a backup travel toothbrush in these cases.
 Even though electric toothbrushes may produce less waste, because they require electricity or batteries, they are less eco-friendly than manual ones.